Azure/azure-rest-api-specs/documentation/ci-fix.md

 ## Linter Diff Validation

-The lint diff validation is to run linter against the currect spec and the spec before currect PR , the final result is the differece set between the result running against current specs and the result running aginst the specs before current PR.
+The lint diff validation is to run linter against the currect spec and the spec before current PR , the final result is the differece set between the result running against current specs and the result running aginst the specs before current PR.
 ### Run linter locally:

 #### Prerequisites: